abidhasan03/abidhasan03.github.io/index.md

 ## What I work on

-- Multimodal retrieval-augmented generation for vision-language tasks
-- Deep learning for scientific and biomedical data
+- Machine learning and deep learning systems
+- Multimodal AI and vision language models
-- Representation learning for anomaly and defect detection
+- Representation learning and data driven modeling
-- Robust ML methods for out-of-distribution generalization
+- Robust and reliable machine learning
+- Retrieval systems and downstream LLM fine tuning

 ## Highlights